sarfarazadil/google-developer-groups/README.md

-# Welcome to the GDG MIT Muzaffarpur Community Page! 🎉
+#  GDG on Campus MIT Muzaffarpur! 🎉

 Hello! 👋 I'm **Sarfaraz Adil**, the **Google Developer Group (GDG) on-campus organizer** at **MIT Muzaffarpur**.
 This repository serves as a hub for all things related to our vibrant developer community. 🚀